mit-rss/wall_follower/README.md

 Also charge your motor battery by plugging it into the charger that looks like a blue block.
 Hold the start button to charge.
 This battery won't last as long, especially when you are going fast, so remember to charge it when the car is not moving.
+The TX2 will not be affected if the motor battery gets unplugged.
+We have given each team two motor batteries so they can swap them out.

 TODO: picture of the motor battery plugged in and the start button.

 Connect the two power cables to the energizer battery.
 One powers the lidar and the TX2.
 The other powers the USB hub (which powers the ZED camera and IMU).
-If everything is receiving power, you should see LEDs light up on the TX2 and IMU and you should hear the lidar spinning.
+If everything is receiving power, you should see LEDs light up on the TX2 and IMU and you should hear the lidar spinning (listen closely).

 TODO: Picture of the two power cables.

-Power on the TX2 by pressing the rightmost button labeled "power".
+Power on the TX2 by pressing the rightmost button on the port side of the car labeled "power".
 The button should light up green.

 TODO: Picture of the TX2 button.